Bang Si-hyuk

-Bang Si-hyuk (born August 9, 1972), also known as "Hitman" Bang, is a South Korean music executive, record producer and songwriter who is the founder of record label Big Hit Music and the chairman of HYBE Corporation.
+Bang Si-hyuk (born August 9, 1972), also known as "Hitman" Bang, is a South Korean music executive, record producer and songwriter who is the co-founder of JYP Entertainment, founder of record label Big Hit Music, and chairman of HYBE Corporation.
 One of the 50 wealthiest people in South Korea according to Forbes Asia, Bang is the only billionaire in the South Korean entertainment industry.
-By July 2021, his reported net worth was an estimated $3.2 billion, according to the Bloomberg Billionaires Index.
+As of April 2026, his reported net worth is an estimated $1.25 billion, according to Forbes 2026 Korea's 50 Richest List.

 Early life and education

-Bang was born to Bang Geuk-yoon, former president of the Korea Workers' Compensation and Welfare Corporation at the Korea Social Insurance Research Institute, and his wife, Choi Myung-ja.
+Bang was born on August 9, 1972 to Bang Geuk-yoon, former president of the Korea Workers' Compensation and Welfare Corporation at the Korea Social Insurance Research Institute, and his wife, Choi Myung-ja.
 Bang has a younger sister.

 Bang developed a passion for music from an early age, having grown up in a musical home, but was discouraged from pursuing a career in the industry by his parents.
 Bang formed a band with his friends while in middle school and wrote and performed songs he composed.
 He attended Kyunggi High School before graduating from Seoul National University with a degree in aesthetics.

 Career

 Bang debuted as a composer while in college.
 In 1994, he won the Yoo Jae-ha Music Contest and began his career in earnest writing and producing songs.
 He met Park Jin-young in 1997, and the pair often partnered together as a songwriting duo.
-When Park founded his company JYP Entertainment, Bang joined him as a composer, arranger and producer.
+Bang co-founded JYP Entertainment with Park, becoming a composer, arranger and producer at the company.
 One of their early successes was the first-generation group g.o.d.
 Some of g.o.d's most famous songs arranged by Bang include "One Candle" and "Road".
 Bang's stage name "Hitman" originated from this period, when g.o.d enjoyed success as one of the country's best-selling and most popular boy bands of the early 2000s, earning himself and Park a reputation as "hit makers".
 Besides g.o.d, Bang has produced or composed for many other artists, including veterans Im Chang-jung and Park Ji-yoon, singer-actor Rain, groups Wonder Girls, 2AM, and Teen Top, and R&B singer Baek Ji-young.

-In 2005, Bang left JYP and founded his own company, Big Hit Entertainment, where he continued to write, compose and produce for its artists.
+Nearly four years after co-founding JYP Entertainment, Bang left JYP and founded his own company, Big Hit Entertainment, where he continued to write, compose and produce for its artists.
 Under the Big Hit label, he signed up RM, at age 15, who would go on to lead the boy band BTS.
 He co-wrote six songs for BTS in their 2016 album Wings.
 Its success garnered Bang the Best Producer Award at the Mnet Asian Music Awards and the Songwriter Award at the Melon Music Awards that year.
 In June 2018, he was named one of Variety's International Music Leaders due to BTS' achievements.